karlssberg/Motiv/Karlssberg.Motiv/Propositions.md

 ﻿# Propositions

-In logic, a proposition is a statement that can be either true or false.
+In logic, a proposition is a statement that can be either _true_ or _false_.
-In the context of this library, a proposition is formed from one or more _specifications_.
+In the context of this library, a proposition is formed from one or more specifications, by using the `Spec.Build()` method.
-In most case, the terms _proposition_ and _specification_ are interchangeable, but the subtle difference is that _propositions_ are the things we are trying to model using _specifications_.
+In most cases, the terms _proposition_ and _specification_ are used interchangeably, but there is a subtle difference.
-As such, a proposition can be considered as a syntax tree of specifications—with a name associated with it and possibly some metadata.
+Logical _propositions_ are what we are  trying to model here, whereas _specifications_ are the building blocks with which we achieve this.
+Or to put it another way, _specifications_ are to _propositions_ what  _words_ are to _semantics_.

 A proposition can be constructed by using the fluent builder methods available on the `Spec` class.
-It accepts predicates (e.g. `Func<TModel, bool>`) which can be used to form the foundations of a complex proposition.
+They accept predicates (e.g. `Func<TModel, bool>`) and existing specifications which can be used to form the foundations of a more complex proposition.
 Propositions can also be formed from combining existing propositions using the `&`, `|`, and `^` operators, which itself can be wrapped in a new proposition and supplied a high-level reason for when either the result is true or false.